jamespearse80/ICRC-Modern-Cloud-Apps/Hands-on lab/HOL step-by-step - Modern cloud apps.md

     ![Screenshot of the Firewall settings Save button.](media/2019-04-10-16-00-29.png "Firewall settings Save button")

-18. Update progress can be found by clicking on **Notifications** link located at the top of the page.
+18. Update progress can be found by clicking on the **Notifications** link located at the top of the page.

     ![Screenshot of the Success dialog box, which says that the server firewall rules have been successfully updated.](media/2019-04-19-13-39-41.png "Success dialog box")